ExpHP/npyz/README.md

 **Note (2021/05/10):**  It has been two years since I made this fork and tried to submit some PRs to `npy` which are still hanging in limbo.
 I'm beginning to wonder if I should pick this back up, clean it up, add proper documentation and publish it to crates.io.

-Currently, this is not really in a state to be used by other people, but if you are desparate, you can do:
+Currently, this is not really in a state to be used in production, but if you are desparate, you can do:

 ```toml
 [dependencies.npy]